|Manufacturer:||IBD Deisenroth Engineering|

 in addition to supplying complete passive armour kits, IBD now offer a complete signature control package which includes numerical evaluation, material design, laboratory test, signature analysis, computer simulation, final measurements and the building of prototype systems.

 IBD has also added transparent armourto its product range as well as advanced light, medium and heavy mine protection kits.

 IBD developed the MEXAS family of passive armour systems for a wide range of applications.
-The range
+The range includes:

 For light tracked and wheeled vehicles.
 Typical examples include 50 systems installed on Swedish Pbv 302 APCs for use in Bosnia and 95 systems installed on Canadian M113 full-tracked armoured personnel carriers and Cougar/Grizzly (6x6) light armoured vehicles deployed to Bosnia.

 As well as the above, IBD has developed a MEXAS light armour system for soft skinned vehicles and these have been fitted to Scania trucks operating in the former Yugoslavia.